adnan-syed786/IndianNewsApp/README.md

 # Getting Started with Create React App

-Author is syed adnan hossain learning project
+Author is syed adnan hossain learning project use own api key. get aoi key from :-https://newsdata.io/ and put them into app.js
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts